rajneesh069/DSA/README.md

 ### Degree of a graph

 - For undirected graph:
-  Degree of an undirected cyclic graph = 2 \* E, where E is the number of edges.
+  Degree of an undirected graph = 2 \* E, where E is the number of edges.
-  To calculate degree of a vertex, simply calculate the number of edges attached to it and then sum of them all would be the degree of the grapgh.
+  To calculate degree of a vertex, simply calculate the number of edges attached to it and then sum of all of them would be the degree of the graph.

 - For directed graph:
-  Degree of a directed graph has been defined using the `In-degree` and the `Out-degree` of the nodes.
-As the name suggests `in-degree` of a node is the edges with arrows pointing inwards the node and `out-degree` is the edges with arrows pointing outwards.
+  Degree of a directed graph is defined using the `In-degree` and the `Out-degree` of the nodes.
+As the name suggests `in-degree` of a node are the number of edges with arrows pointing towards the node and `out-degree` is the number of edges with arrows pointing outwards.

 ---

 ### Ways to store a Graph(complex data structure):

 1. Adjacency Matrix(adjMatrix.length = number of nodes), space complexity is O(n<sup>2</sup>), where, n is the number of nodes, that's why avoided.
-2. `Adjacency list(adjList.length = number of nodes), space complexity is ~O(2n), hence this is preferred. n is the number of edges.`
+2. `Adjacency list(adjList.length = number of nodes), space complexity is ~O(V + 2E), hence this is preferred.
+V is the number of vertices and E is the number of edges.`

+- Explanation of point 2:

+  > adj.get(u).add(v);

+  > adj.get(v).add(u);

+  The above statments tell us that each edge will be repeated twice in the list(for every u, a v and for every v, a u), hence the 2E plus the number of vertices(V) as the length of the list is V, that's why O(V + 2E).

+- `For directed graph it will be O(V+E)`, since no edges are repeated.

+---

-3. `Length of visited array = length of adjList+1 or length of adjList = length of adjMatrix or length of adjMatrix+1`
+### `Length of visited array = length of adjList = length of adjMatrix = number of nodes.`

+---

 ```java
 package graphs;